Inventory Financing in Texas

 Leverage Accounts Receivable For Capital

-Companies in need of working capital frequently use accounts receivable finance.
+Companies in need of working capital frequently need to leverage accounts receivable for capital.
 To get over this crisis, you may need to get funds right away.
 Companies can use this type of financing to get early payment on their outstanding invoices from a finance firm by committing their accounts receivable to the financing company.
 Businesses can quickly boost cash flow and pay down outstanding debts this way.

 There are two primary types of A/R financing.